Robert C. Michelson: Projects

-Michelson directed various efforts pertaining to future transportation.
-His team invented battery-state-of-charge estimation techniques, developed electric vehicle systems simulation tools, and experimented with actively blown surfaces on passenger vehicles.
 During the mid-1990s, Michelson's research began to focus almost entirely on unmanned vehicle systems, especially those with the power of flight.
-He directed efforts with both U.S. Government agencies and private industry pertaining to unmanned aerial vehicles systems (UAS).
-One of his first UAS development programs was for a traffic surveillance drone using a compound ducted fan design, made to fly over Atlanta's highways in order to fill surveillance gaps in the State's tower-mounted traffic camera system.
-It also could be sent to traffic accident locations to gather and relay vital information in advance of first-responder arrival.
-Funding shortfalls resulted in the cancellation of the project before its maiden flight, but the design was later marketed for military use.
-Michelson's focus turned to smaller vehicle systems that could fly indoors autonomously without the aid of global positioning system (GPS) reference signals.
 Under various contracts to DARPA and the Air Force, and using internal research and development funds from the Georgia Tech Research Institute, his design team designed a micro air vehicle (MAV) known as the entomopter.
 The NASA Institute for Advanced Concepts recognized the unique flight qualities of the entomopter and awarded Michelson two contracts to explore the feasibility of the entomopter for slow flight in Mars' lower atmosphere.